glasyalabolas/fb-ecs/README.md

 # fb-ecs
-An Entity-Component-System (ECS) implementation in FreeBasic
+An Entity Component System (ECS) implementation in FreeBasic